Picovoice/pico-cookbook/recipes/llm-voice-assistant/ios/README.md

 ## Usage

-1. Install the dependencies using `Swift Package Manager`:

-2. Open the `LLMVoiceAssistantDemo.xcworkspace` in XCode
+1. Open the `LLMVoiceAssistantDemo.xcodeproj` in XCode

-3. Replace `let ACCESS_KEY = "${YOUR_ACCESS_KEY_HERE}"` in the file [VieModel.swift](./LLMVoiceAssistantDemo/ViewModel.swift) with your AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/).
+2. Replace `let ACCESS_KEY = "${YOUR_ACCESS_KEY_HERE}"` in the file [VieModel.swift](./LLMVoiceAssistantDemo/ViewModel.swift) with your AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/).

-4. Build and run the project on your device.
+3. Build and run the project on your device.

-5. Press the `Load Model` button and load the model file from your device's storage.
+4. Press the `Load Model` button and load the model file from your device's storage.

-6. Say "Picovoice", then speak to the voice assistant!
+5. Say "Picovoice", then speak to the voice assistant!

 ## Custom Wake Word